-STATUS: Active Project
+STATUS: Completed Project

-Artificial intelligence (AI) and associated innovative technologies like machine learning have the power to consume large amounts of data in varied, complex formats to more quickly identify effective treatments potentially accelerating clinical innovation by speeding up the research lifecycle and the application of evidence in clinical settings.
+Artificial intelligence (AI) and associated innovative technologies like machine learning have the power to consume large amounts of data in varied, complex formats to identify effective treatments more quickly, potentially accelerating clinical innovation by speeding up the research lifecycle and application of evidence in clinical settings.
 Industry experts have acknowledged that large amounts of high-quality training data are a critical part of the foundation that will support researchers’ use of machine learning to accelerate the discovery of novel disease-outcome correlations and associations, and inform the design of prevention and treatment studies.

 PROJECT PURPOSE & GOALS

 This project enhanced the capacity of PCOR researchers to use machine learning by developing and disseminating a number of resources that present not only training data and methods but also lessons learned.
 Evidence generated from this application of AI can support multiple federal and HHS investments in precision medicine, kidney, and tuberculosis research programs so providers can match patients to the best treatments based on their specific health conditions, life experiences, and genetic/phenotypic profiles.

 - Develop high-quality training data sets and capture lessons learned from best practices in data annotation and curation, and compile insights on the data quantity and quality requirements for machine learning as applied in PCOR.